MicrosoftDocs/customer-insights/ci-docs/export-klaviyo.md

 ## Known limitations

 - The maximum customer profiles per export to Klaviyo is up to 1 million, which can take up to 20 minutes.
 The number of customer profiles that you can export to Klaviyo depends on your contract with Klaviyo.
-- Exporting to Klaviyo is limited to segments.
+- Exports to Klaviyo is limited to segments.

 ## Set up connection to Klaviyo